 Albert Rosenthal, Portrait of Charles Knox Smith

 Working with local architect George Howe (1886-1955), Smith built dramatic new galleries at Woodmere, now our Catherine M. Kuch Gallery and Dorothy J. Del Bueno Balcony Gallery.
 He opened Woodmere to the public in 1910 and, three years later, commissioned the celebrated artist Albert Rosenthal to paint his portrait in the context of his new museum.
 Smith is depicted with objects that convey his sophistication and worldliness: an ornate Chinese-import table, a connoisseur's monocle, a Japanese ivory figurine, and a beautiful cameo-glass vase.
-The figurine and the vase are on view in the gallery.
+The figurine and vase are part of Woodmere's collection.

 On the wall behind Smith appears an important work of art he owned: Sir Thomas Lawrence's Portrait of Mrs. John Julius (Elizabeth) Angerstein.
 Together with her husband and with the assistance of American expatriate artist Benjamin West, Elizabeth Angerstein amassed the collection of paintings that became the founding collection of the National Gallery of Art in London.
 The reference to Angerstein expresses Smith’s hope that his museum, founded with his collection, would grow to become a great civic institution.